matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 * `private`: This is reserved, but unspecified.
-* `restricted`: the same as `public`, with the additional caveat that servers must verify the `m.room.member` event is signed by one of the `authorised_servers` if a member is not yet invited or joined to the room.
+* `restricted`: the same as `public`, with the additional caveat that servers must verify the `m.room.member` event is signed by one of the `authorised_servers` if a member was not yet invited or joined into the room.

 ## Security considerations